scipopt/gcg/doc/resources/devs/detection/benders.md

 in two-stage stochastic programming), which is said to be the "dual version" of Dantzig-Wolfe and Lagrange.
 With a Benders decomposition, we are generating **cuts instead of variables** (also called row generation) and thus we also have a (mixed-) integer master problem, as opposed to a relaxed (continuous) one, as well as a linear subproblem.
-You can find more information on the theory in the paper by Geoffrion (1972) \cite geoffrion1972.
+You can find more information on the theory in the paper by Geoffrion (1972) \cite geoffrion1972.\n It is particularly sensible to apply Benders decomposition when there are **very small links between subproblems**, for example if you have a production planning program that should be linked to a vehicle routing problem for delivering the produced goods.

 ## Activating GCG's Benders functionality automatically
 In order to activate the full Benders capabilities, you first have to switch the mode.
 After starting GCG,